Few weeks before, while I was sharing my React

 this

-inside arrow functions, we need to look where the arrow function is defined. - If the arrow function is defined inside a non-arrow function, then depending on how that parent function is invoked,
+inside arrow functions, we need to look where the arrow function is defined.this

-inside arrow function also might point to different values. - To determine the value of
+inside arrow function also might point to different values.this

-inside non-arrow functions, we need to look at the call site. - If the function is invoked using the
+inside non-arrow functions, we need to look at the call site.new

 in strict mode and points to the global object(window